sgilson/mine/README.md

 The first argument for both of these functions is the data to translate.
 The second is the name of the view to use for this translation.
 A module using Mine can have multiple views to capture the formatting requirements of different domains.
-In this case, `:default` was not needed, since the second parameter defaults to this value unless configured otherwise.
+In this case, `:default` was not needed since the second parameter defaults to this value unless configured otherwise.

 These functions should ideally be used between your serialization layer and business logic.
 For example,